-3. The [Minister of \\\\\\], at the time a request is made under section 2, may request that the Government of Canada, in accordance with Article 60 of the Convention, make a reservation provided for in paragraph 2 of Article 54 or in Article 55 of the Convention, in respect of [name of province or territory].
+3. The [Minister of ], at the time a request is made under section 2, of the Convention may request that the Government of Canada, in accordance with Article 56, make a reservation provided for in paragraph 2 of Article 51 of the Convention, in respect of [name of province or territory].

 Comment: Without reservation, any communication sent to the Central Authority or to another authority of a Contracting State shall be in the original language, and shall be accompanied by a translation into the official language or one of the official languages of the other State or, where that is not feasible, a translation into French or English.
-However, a jurisdiction may, by making a reservation in accordance with Article 60, object to the use of either French or English, but not both.
+However, a jurisdiction may, by making a reservation in accordance with Article 56, object to the use of either French or English, but not both.